hanachin/with_refinements/README.md

   end
 end

-# the refinement are activated inside the block
+# the refinements are activated inside the block
 with_refienements(Greeting) do
   hello
 end